 Today, the Vector Institute congratulates our very own Chief Scientific Advisor, Dr. Geoffrey Hinton, for winning the Honda Prize 2019 for his pioneering research in the field of deep learning in artificial intelligence (AI) and his contribution to practical application of the technology.
-Dr. Hinton is also VP and Engineering Fellow, Google, Professor Emeritus, University of Toronto and Advisor, Learning in Machine & Brain program, Canadian Institute for Advanced Research (CIFAR).
+Dr. Hinton is also VP and Engineering Fellow, Google, Professor Emeritus, University of Toronto and Advisor, Learning in Machine & Brains program, CIFAR.

 Established in 1980, the annual Honda Prize recognizes the work of individuals or groups generating new knowledge to drive the next generation, from the standpoint of eco-technology.
 AI is expected to play an important role not only in the advancement of science and technology but also in resolving many different global issues that humankind must address in the areas of energy and climate change.